pauloesampaio/pauloesampaio.github.io/_posts/2021-01-06-explainable_ai.md

 - danceability: how suitable a track is for dancing
 - energy: Energy represents a perceptual measure of intensity and activity
 - loudness: The overall loudness of a track in decibels (dB)
-- speechiness: Speechiness detects the presence of spoken words in a track
+- speechiness: Detects the presence of spoken words in a track
 - acousticness: A confidence measure of whether the track is acoustic
 - instrumentalness: Predicts whether a track contains no vocals
 - liveness: Detects the presence of an audience in the recording